Caroline Seger: Tyresö FF

 Seger collected her third Damallsvenskan title in 2012, after Tyresö's dramatic last day win over Malmö.
 Madelaine Edlund scored the winning goal after Seger's shot had hit the post.
 Seger and Tyresö were upset in the final of the Svenska Cupen, by Kopparbergs/Göteborg FC who won 2–1 after extra time.
 In early 2014, it became clear that Tyresö were in financial difficulty and could not afford to keep Seger and their other leading players.

 In May 2014, Seger had been approached by Seattle Reign FC, who had obtained her rights for the National Women's Soccer League (NWSL), and two other American teams had expressed interest.
 She was also in transfer negotiations with Paris Saint-Germain Féminines.

 Paris Saint-Germain

 Seger sealed her move to Paris Saint-Germain in June 2014, signing a two-year contract.
 She left as Tyresö withdrew from the league and released all their players.

 Olympique Lyon

 On 2 July 2016, Lyon announced the signing of Seger.
 In the 2016/17 season Seger helped Lyon win the Division 1 Feminine, the Coupe de France Feminine and the UEFA Women’s Champions League.

 FC Rosengård

 In 2017, Seger returned to Sweden by joining FC Rosengård in the Damallsvenskan league.
 She helped Rosengård win the Svenska Cupen Damer and finish second in the league.
-On Saturday November 9, 2024 she played the last game of her career, as Resengard beat Djurgården 3–0.
+On Saturday November 9, 2024 she played the last game of her career, as Rosengård beat Djurgården 3–0.
 At the end of the game the whole crowd gave her a standing ovation for her outstanding football career.